Charles Henry Alden: Early career

-Later army service and death (1887–1906)
+Later career

 After three years at Fort Snelling, Alden was transferred to the United States Military Academy in 1887, where he worked there, and served as president of the Army Medical Examining Board at the same time.
 In 1888, after Alden's suggestion, the board began meeting "periodically for examination of classes of candidates instead of examining them singly as they presented themselves."

 In 1891 Alden (who had been promoted to lieutenant colonel on November 14, 1888), was transferred to St. Paul, Minnesota, where he assumed medical directorship of the Department of Dakota.
 That same year, he helped to form the Association of Military Surgeons of the National Guard in Chicago.
 Though he helped write the constitution and by-laws, he was not eligible to be a member, and was thus one of five non-national guard members elected honorary membership at this meeting.

 In August 1892, Alden began working in the office of The Surgeon General and was in charge of the Hospital Corps, as well as the division of supply.
 During the Spanish–American War, he managed both of the duties.
 Alden was later George Miller Sternberg's chief assistant and often in charge of the office when Sternberg was away.
 One of the most prominent proponents of an Army Medical school, when the Army Medical School was created in 1893, he was appointed the first president of the school, and served as a lecturer.
 Alden is credited with the recommendation that led to Circular No. 9 being issued on September 9, 1895.
 Under the circular, soldiers with hernia, instead of being discharged, were operated upon.
 In 1896 he was a delegate to the Pan-American Medical Congress in Mexico City and the following year a delegate to the Association of Military Surgeons meeting.
 At the latter meeting, he was elected president of the society.
 As James M. Phalen wrote "During the greater part of his Washington service he was again the president of the board for examination of candidates for the corps.
 By repeated service on this board he exercised more influence upon the membership of the corps than any man since the retirement of Surgeon Thomas G. Mower."
 By 1897, he was an Assistant Surgeon General.

 Alden retired on April 28, 1900, and moved to Newtonville, Massachusetts.
 In 1901 the University of Pennsylvania gave him an honorary Doctor of Medicine (making him the twenty second person to receive such a degree from the university).
 On April 23, 1904, he became a brigadier general on the retired list.
 In failing health, he moved to Pasadena, and died pulmonary tuberculosis on June 7, 1906.
 He and his wife Katherine are interred at Arlington National Cemetery.